au-ts/libvmm/docs/MANUAL.md

 The network device communicates with a hardware network card via a pair of sDDF RX and TX net virtualisers.
 In the future, this communication may be done through intermediary components such as a virtual network switch (VSwitch).

+## PCI support

+We have the ability to emulate virtIO PCI devices.

+Currently it is assumed that only one PCI node exists, and each device on the PCI bus has only one function.

+BARs are assumed to be 32-bit.

+These limitations exist because for our current use-cases this PCI support is sufficient, however the functionality can be extended if needed.

 # Adding platform support